 In all situations where it is determined that a Red Flag has been positively identified, the Department Head/Dean shall document the discovery of the Red Flag, the inquiry of the Red Flag, and any specific actions taken to mitigate an actual identity theft discovered.
-This information should be forwarded to the Vice President for Business Affairs and University Services for review and documentation of the event.
+This information should be forwarded to the Vice President for Business Affairs for review and documentation of the event.

 The University will take the following steps from its internal operating procedures to prevent the likelihood of identity theft occurring with respect to covered accounts:

 - Ensure that its website is secure or provide clear notice that the website is not secure;